This post may contain affiliate links. Please see my disclosure policy for details.

 But, as I could smell ‘something’ in the air, I think they spend this money smoking that more than food.

-They will quote you a rather large price for a photo, around $10 (!!) but I would just give what you feel.
+They will quote you a rather large price for a photo, around $10 (!!) but I would just give them what you feel.

 It was really fun to meet them and just have a chat.
 They blessed me with a vermillion dot and put a bracelet around my wrist for good luck.

-He was explaining that this is one of the biggest temples dedicated to Lord Shiva in the world, the burning process, how many temples were here and….the tradition of human sacrifices!
+He was explaining that this is one of the biggest temples dedicated to Lord Shiva in the world, the burning process, how many temples were here, and….the tradition of human sacrifices!

 I’m sorry, what?